Lobbyist Tim Meenan

 HB1145 by Representative Raschein has yet to be heard in its first of three committees the House Insurance & Banking committee and is likely dead for this session.
 The bill provides that a single policy issued by Citizens in Monroe County shall not exceed a 5 percent rate increase annually.
 This provision begins on January 1, 2020 and expires January 1, 2024.
 This bill does not change the existing law that caps Citizens policies at a 10 percent annual increase.
 Both the existing law and this bill excludes sinkhole coverage for the cap.

-SB1476 by Senator Flores passed its second of three committees last week and will be up next in the Senate Rules committee on April 23rd.
+SB1476 by Senator Flores passed the full Senate on April 26th.

 1. AOB GLASS REFORM - SB754/HB323